Interview Cooperation: THERMOS Corporation

 ③Proposals for the effective use of translation memory

---HS: Could you tell us how you came to request Human Science and how you found us?
+--HS: Could you tell us how you came to request Human Science, or how you found us?

-Mr. Suzuki: I learned about your company while gathering information on seminars related to manuals, and I found out on your website that you can handle both translation and DTP, and that you are a company with a wide range of achievements.
+Mr. Suzuki: I learned about your company while gathering information on seminars related to manuals, and I found out on your website that you can handle both translation and DTP, as well as being a company with a wide range of achievements.

 --HS: We are very pleased to hear that you appreciated our ability to handle both translation and DTP, as well as our track record.